+- c.
 LAN Users.
 These settings determine which computers on your network are affected by this rule, based on their source (LAN) IP address.
-Select the option you want:
+Select the option you want: - Any.

-- Any.
 All local IP addresses are covered by this choice. - Address range.
-You have to provide the Start and End fields when this option is selected. - Single address.
-Enter the required address in the Start field.
+You have to fill in the Start and End fields when this option is selected. - Single address.
+Enter the required address in the Start field. - d.
 WAN Servers.
 These settings determine which Internet locations are covered by the rule, based on their destination (WAN) IP address.
-Select the option you want:
+Select the option you want: - Any.

-- Any.
 All Internet IP addresses are covered by this choice. - Address range.
-You have to provide the Start and End fields when this option is selected. - Single address.
-Enter the required address in the Start field.
+You have to fill in the Start and End fields when this option is selected. - Single address.
+Enter the required address in the Start field. - e.
 Log.
 This setting determines whether traffic covered by this rule is logged.
-Select the action you want:

-- Always.
-Always log traffic that is covered by this rule, whether it matches or not.
-(This feature is useful when you are debugging your rules.) - Never.
-Never log traffic covered by this rule, whether it matches or not.
+Select the action you want: - Always.
+This choice always logs traffic that is covered by this rule, whether it matches or not.
+(This feature is useful when you are debugging your rules.)

-Your changes take effect.

-4. To allow or block an inbound service and to set up inbound firewall rules for gaming or other applications, under Inbound Services, click the here link.

-You are redirected to the Port Forwarding/Port Triggering screen as described in Port Forwarding and Port Triggering on page 113.
+- Never.
+This choice never logs traffic covered by this rule, whether it matches or not. - f.
+Click Apply to have your changes take effect, or click Cancel to return to the previous screen. - 6.
+Inbound Services.
+To allow or block an inbound service, click here to set up inbound firewall rules for gaming or other applications.
+You are redirected to the Port Forwarding/Port Triggering screen as described in Port Forwarding and Triggering on page 100. - 7.
+Click the Apply button to enable your Firewall Rules selections.

-- 5. To close or open the instant messaging ports, under Instant Messaging (IM) Ports, select the appropriate radio button: - Close IM Ports - Open IM Ports (IM ports are open by default) - 6.
-Click Apply.